eramons/techblog/content/post/cozy.md

 eramon@caipirinha:~/dev/cozy/docker$ docker cp 0b1400039866:/etc/vault.dec ../../kubernetes/vault.dec
 ```

+_TODO: use my own docker image and not the development one.
+Mount the files directly on the host and make one-liner from this._

 Generate the K8s secret for the vault keys:
 ```
 eramon@caipirinha:~/dev/kubernetes$ kubectl create secret generic cozy-vault-secret --from-file=vault.enc --from-file=vault.dec